-It also affects the way statistics are reported.
-There are relatively few current statistics on people who came by plane.
+The way people come to Australia also affects the way statistics are reported.
+There are fewer statistics on people who came by plane.
 There are more detailed statistics on people who came by boat, but its publication has varied over time.

-Most of the statistics on this page come from the Department of Home Affairs (formerly the Department of Immigration and Border Protection), which publishes details for people who came by boat living in the community on a ‘Bridging Visa E’, which is the type of visa they are living on in the community.
-This has been published somewhat irregularly over the past few years, and provides statistics on where people are living in their community, including their gender, age, and nationality.
-This page includes the statistics as at 31 March 2018, with the next report due for July 2018.
+This page also publishes statistics relating to people who came by boat and are living in the community on a ‘Bridging Visa E’ (the type of visa they are on).
+These statistics have been published roughly quarterly over the past few years, and provides details of where people are living in their community, their gender, age, and nationality.